6G Fresnel Spot Beamfocusing using Large-Scale Metasurfaces: A Distributed DRL-Based Approach: System Model and Problem Formulation

 \subsection{System Model}

-Consider a single RF-chain PM as shown in Fig. \ref{fig:system_model} consisting of a set of antenna elements $\mathcal{N}=\{1,2,..., N\}$ in a planar constellation, where $N=N_r\times N_c$ is the number of antenna elements in which $N_r$ and $N_c$ are respectively the numbers of rows and columns of the elements.
-The aperture diameter is denoted by $D$, and the phase of the transmitted signal through each antenna element is controlled through a quantized $r$-bit phase shifter.
+Consider a single RF-chain PM as shown in Fig. \ref{fig:system_model} consisting of a set of antenna elements $\mathcal{N}=\{1,2,..., N\}$ in a planar constellation, where $N=N_r\times N_c$ is the number of antenna elements in which $N_r$ and $N_c$ are respectively the numbers of rows and columns of the elements. { The PMs can be of either transmissive or radiative type, and the phase of the signal emitted from/passed through each PM is considered to be controllable.} The aperture diameter is denoted by $D$, and the phase of the transmitted signal through each antenna element is controlled through a quantized $r$-bit phase shifter.
 Let $\boldsymbol{r}_n^a$, $\boldsymbol{r}^a$, and $\boldsymbol{r}^{U}$ be respectively the location points of the antenna element $n\in\mathcal{N}$, the center of the aperture, and the UE.
 We consider the multipath channel gain model between antenna element $n$ and UE denoted by $h_n$ as follows:

-The first term corresponds to the channel gain relating to the direct path from element $n$ to the UE, and the next term relates to the signals received from $L$ different reflected paths. $\eta=\left(\frac{\lambda}{4\pi}\right)^{-\frac{\alpha}{2}}$ is the attenuation coefficient in which $\lambda$ is the transmitted signal wavelength, and $\alpha$ is the path-loss exponent. $d_{nl}$ is the total path length of the propagated signal from the $l$'th path of antenna element $n$ toward the UE, $\beta_{nl}$ is the corresponding channel gain relating to the signal attenuation coefficient due to the reflection (which is generally much smaller than unity), and $\Delta \theta_{nl}$ models the corresponding phase shift initiated from the reflecting surfaces in the $l$'th path, as well as the phase mismatch due to hardware impairments.
+The first term corresponds to the channel gain relating to the direct path from element $n$ to the UE, and the next term relates to the signals received from $L$ different reflected paths. $\eta=\left(\frac{\lambda}{4\pi}\right)^{-\frac{\alpha}{2}}$ is the attenuation coefficient in which $\lambda$ is the transmitted signal wavelength, and $\alpha$ is the path-loss exponent. $d_{nl}$ is the total path length of the propagated signal from the $l$'th path of antenna element $n$ toward the UE, {$\beta_{nl}$ is the corresponding channel gain} relating to the signal attenuation due to the reflection (which is generally much smaller than unity), and $\Delta \theta_{nl}$ models the corresponding phase shift initiated from the reflecting surfaces in the $l$'th path, as well as the phase mismatch due to hardware impairments.
 The effective channel gain vector between the PM and UE is formulated as

 where $g_n^a$ is the directivity gain of the transmit antenna element $n$ (in which the mutual coupling between the antenna elements is considered as well), and $g^{U}$ is the directivity of the UE's antenna.
 The UE's received signal denoted by $x$ is obtained as follows: